larnold34/BUMS2/README.md

 https://apps.dtic.mil/sti/tr/pdf/ADA142475.pdf

-## Installing Original Perl version with Docker
+## Building the Docker Image

 Create the docker image - just do this once.
+Works for both the legacy and modern versions of BUMS.

 `docker build -t bums-server .`